openai/openai-cookbook/examples/chatgpt/sharepoint_azure_function/Using_Azure_Functions_and_Microsoft_Graph_to_Query_SharePoint.md

 ## Solution 2 Detailed Walkthrough: Converting the file to text in the Azure Function

-The below walks through setup instructions and walkthroughs unique to this solution of pre-processing the files and extracting summaries in the Azure Function.
+The below walks through setup instructions and walkthrough unique to this solution of pre-processing the files and extracting summaries in the Azure Function.
+You can find the entire code [here](https://github.com/openai/openai-cookbook/blob/main/examples/chatgpt/sharepoint_azure_function/solution_two_preprocessing.js).

 ### Code Walkthrough